ElectronicCats/badge-hackgdl-2025/README.md

 Firmware released under an GNU AGPL v3.0 license.
 See the LICENSE file for more information.

-Hardware released under an CERN Open Hardware Licence v1.2.
+Hardware released under an CERN Open Hardware License v1.2.
 See the LICENSE_HARDWARE file for more information.

 Electronic Cats is a registered trademark, please do not use if you sell these PCBs.